Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Conclusion

 We found a rich landscape of critical fixed points, which display a varied behavior as a function of $N_f$.
 Importantly, we showed that the inter-channel feedback makes many of the single-channel mean-field solutions unstable at small $N_f$, either because the solutions disappear or because they become multi-critical.
 We note that, while the critical values of $N_f$ where this happens cannot be determined quantitatively on the one-loop level, the qualitative findings which solutions become unstable are usually robust.

 We showed that the instabilities that gap out the Dirac spectrum, and thus can gain much condensation energy, are particularly stable at any $N_f$ and symmetry setups.
-They correspond to quantum anomalous Hall, quantum spin Hall, valley (spin) Hall, and time-reversal symmetric inter-valley coherent states.
+They correspond to quantum anomalous Hall, quantum spin Hall, valley (spin) Hall, and time-reversal symmetric inter-valley coherent states in the singlet sector, or a QAH together with moir\'e density waves or mini-valley polarisation in the triplet sector.
 These solutions possess emergent Lorentz symmetry and thus can already be described via a Lorentz-invariant version of the Dirac fermion model of TBG.
 The fixed point associated with QAH order remains stable through the entire range of $1<N_f<\infty$, as well as upon breaking SU(4) symmetry.
-Order parameters of QSH, VH, VSH, and T-IVC form a degenerate manifold in the SU(4)-symmetric case since they are related by symmetry.
+The fixed point related to a 'triplet QAH' instability is only stable below $N_{f}<13.6$ with SU(4) symmetry.
+Order parameters of QSH, VH, VSH, and IVC-1 form a degenerate manifold in the SU(4)-symmetric case since they are related by symmetry.

 The fixed point of the SU(4) manifold $\mathrm{FP}_\mathrm{S-SU(4)}$ disappears at $N_f\approx 1.89$ and we found it to be unstable when SU(4) is broken.
-However, the separate solutions associated with QSH, VSH, VH, and T-IVC that descend from this channel in the SU(2)$\times$SU(2)$\times$U(1) case remain stable in the entire range $1<N_f<\infty$.
-The only exception is the fixed point that describes a phase transition to a spinful T-IVC state, which disappears at $N_f\approx2.75$.
+However, the separate solutions associated with QSH, VSH, VH, and gapped IVC that descend from this channel in the SU(2)$\times$SU(2)$\times$U(1) case remain stable in the entire range $1<N_f<\infty$.
+The only exception is the fixed point that describes a phase transition to a spinful, gapped IVC state, which disappears at $N_f\approx2.75$.

 In addition, we found that relaxing SU(4) symmetry stabilizes several orders which generically do not gap out the Dirac spectrum.
-In particular, the critical flavour number of spin-(valley-)polarized, Kramers intervalley coherent, and spin nematic ordering tendencies is strongly reduced.
+In particular, the critical flavour number of spin-(valley-)polarized, metallic inter-valley coherent, and spin nematic ordering tendencies is strongly reduced.
 Among them, a spin-valley-polarized state is stable at $N_f=2$.